 When you drop your quilt for longarm quilting, it is important to communicate any deadlines.
 Documentation of when your quilt is needed is necessary to ensure prompt and reliable service.
 When asking for quilting to be completed by a certain date, be sure you consider that all quilts are returned untrimmed and unsquared.
-If you would like the trimming and squaring to be completed in the shop, there is an additional fee of $7.50 for binding preparation.
+If you would like the trimming and squaring to be completed in the shop, there is an additional fee for binding preparation.
 Batting, backing, and binding fabric is also an additional fee.
 If the batting, backing, and binding fabrics need to be prepared in any way, you will be charged accordingly.
 The Quilted Cowgirl offers different batting if you choose to purchase from the shop.
-Your choices include: Hobbs 80/20 Natural, 96 inch width at $9.99 per yard; Hobbs 80/20 Bleached, 108 inch width at $11.00 per yard; Wool batting at $13.00 per yard; Warm and Natural at $9.99 per yard; Bamboo at $13.00 per yard; Poly Dream Puff at the package price; and Quilters Dream batting at the package price.
+Your choices include: Hobbs 80/20 Natural, 96 inch width; Hobbs 80/20 Bleached, 108 inch width; Wool batting packaged precut sizes; Warm and Natural; Bamboo batting; Poly Dream Puff at the package price; and Quilters Dream batting at the package price.
 If you are purchasing batting, the cost of the batting will be added to your quilting charge.

 In order to effectively estimate the cost of longarm quilting, you will first need to determine the overall square inches of your quilt.
 Begin by measuring the length and width of your quilt.
 Then multiply these two measurements.
 For example, a quilt that is seventy two inches by sixty inches would equal 4320 square inches.
-Next multiply the total square inches by $0.02, the edge to edge quilting price.
-So, 4320 square inches times $0.02 would equal $86.40.
+Next multiply the total square inches by the edge to edge quilting price.
 To calculate binding costs, find the linear inches by adding all four sides together.
 So, the seventy two by sixty inch quilt would be 264 linear inches - adding seventy two plus seventy two plus sixty plus sixty.
-Then multiply linear inches by $0.25, the cost of machine binding for front and back.
-This total would be $66.00.
-Add the binding charge to the total charge for quilting, so $86.40 plus $66.00 would be a quilting charge of $172.40.
-Changing thread colors adds a five dollar fee per change.
+Then multiply linear inches by the cost of machine binding for front and back.
+Changing thread colors adds an additional fee per change.

-General pricing for The Quilted Cowgirl services start at $0.02 per square inch of finished top, all threads included.
+General pricing for The Quilted Cowgirl services are based on a price per square inch of finished top, all threads included.
 A specialty quilting design may incur an additional one time charge.
-Custom quilting begins at $0.05 per square inch of finished top, all threads included.
-Please note this type of quilting is taken only on a limited basis and requires arrangments to be made prior to dropping off a quilt top.
-A quilt that has a partial custom design starts at $0.03 per square inch of finished top with all threads included.
+Custom quilting begins at a higher price per square inch of finished top, all threads included.
+Please note this type of quilting is taken only on a limited basis and requires arrangements to be made prior to dropping off a quilt top.
+A quilt that has a partial custom design starts at moderate price per square inch of finished top with all threads included.
 A partial custom would be an all over design in the center but different quilting on the borders.
-The minimum charge for longarm quiltig is $40.
+The minimum charge for longarm quilting is $40.
 This would include any quilt top that in not 45 x 45 inches or bigger.
-Making straight-grain binding is ten dollars plus the cost of fabric if required.
-Making bias binding is fifteen dollars plus the cost of required fabric.
-Maching stitching the binding to the front of the quilt is $0.10 per linear inch, or machine stitching binding to the front and back of the quilt is $0.25 per linear inch.
-Handstitching the binding to the quilt is $0.35 per linear inch.
-If the quilt simply needs the layers basted together for hand sewing or domestic machine quilting, the cost for basting is $0.01 per square inch.
-Roughly, customers can begin estimating quilting prices according to the size of the quilt including edge to edge stitching at $0.02 per square inch.
-A 45 x 60 inch crib quilt measuring 2,700 square inches would begin at $54.
-A 60 x 60 throw, 3,600 square inches would begin at $72.
-A 67 x 90 inch twin quilt measuring 6,030 square inches would run about $120.60.
-For an 82 x 90 full size quilt at 7,380 square inches, pricing would begin at $147.60.
-A queen, 88 x 100, at 8,800 square inches would be approximately $176.
-A king at 10,200 square inches, 100 x 102, would be $204.00.
-The larger California King at 12, 760 square inches, or 110 x 116, would cost $255.20.
-Keep in mind these are sample prices and costs could increase based on variables mentioned previously.
+Making straight-grain binding is an additional fee plus the cost of fabric if required.
+Making bias binding is an additional fee plus the cost of required fabric.
+Machine stitching the binding to the front of the quilt only is an additional charge per linear inch, or machine stitching binding to the front and back of the quilt is also an additional price per linear inch.
+Hand Stitching the binding to the quilt is a much more labor intensive task with a much higher price per linear inch.
+If the quilt simply needs the layers basted together for hand sewing or domestic machine quilting, the cost for basting is a minimal price per square inch.

 The Quilted Cowgirl enjoys completing quilts and turning dreams into beautiful treasures.
 The act of quilting is soothing and joyful.
 She cannot wait to work with you to complete your next quilting project.